chrisjdavies/shelltpl/README.md

 with some control over logic (e.g. for includes), but without having to use some heavy, dependency-ridden tool.

-This is all done using very simple awk.
+This is all done using very simple awk and small enough to just keep in your repo alongside the templates if you wanted to.

 ## Inspiration